-In the case of any Sunday that falls on 24 December, the 6-hour closure period overrides the statutory provision that would otherwise allow the licence to trade from 8:00 AM.
-In accordance with the 6-hour closure period for the current licence, the Premises must not trade earlier than 10:00 AM.
+Please note that in the case of any Sunday that falls on 24 December, the 6-hour closure period overrides the statutory provision that would otherwise allow the licence to trade from 8:00 am.
+In accordance with the 6-hour closure period for the current licence, the Premises must not trade earlier than 9:00 am.